 “I know that eventually God will lead, because throughout my journey, I see how God is leading—with my inner pull, the opportunities coming up, and people’s needs arising,” she says.
 “I am confident that God will lead, and he knows what he’s doing.”

 This article was also published in RCA Today, the Reformed Church in America’s denominational magazine.
+This online version has been updated for accuracy.

 To support young church plants like GCC Bronx, visit www.rca.org/give/multiply.
 Your gift helps provide the training, support, and resources that help church planters like Tiffany Fan share the gospel and make more disciples.